ooker777/docs-1/docs/Template/Actions.md

 > [!WARNING]
 > Don't download the `.github/workflows` folder.
 You need to use the file in the `template` folder.
+> Don't forget to update the file if needed (adding secrets...)

 # Secrets